GTMSportswear/docs/environmentsetup/initial-.com-environment-setup.md

 ### Install Visual Studio 2017

-It is important to make sure the correct components are included.
+It's important to make sure the correct components are included with your Visual Studio installation.
+If any components are missed during the installation process you can reopen the installer to modify your installation, while adding the components.
 1. Download Visual studio Professional 2017 here: https://www.visualstudio.com/downloads/.
 1. The Visual Studio installer will direct you to an **Installing Visual Studio** screen.
 You can select additional components to include with the Visual Studio core editor.
 Don't deselect any components selected by default.
 1. Make sure the following are selected under the **Workloads** tab of the **Installing Visual Studio** screen